A counterexample to the $\phi$-dimension conjecture

 It is, in general, much more difficult to compute syzygies in $C^3(\Lambda)$ than in $C^b(\Lambda)$.
-Thus, in light of this lemma, our goal will be to find two families of chain complexes, $\{X_k\}_k$ and $\{Y_k\}_k$, in $C^b(A)$ so that $\Omega^t_{C^b(\Lambda)}(X_k)$ and $\Omega^t_{C^b(\Lambda)}(Y_k)$ first become isomorphic for arbitrarily large values of $t$.
+Thus, in light of Lemma \ref{lem:commutes}, we will proceed (in Section \ref{sec:computation}) by finding two families of chain complexes, $\{X_k\}_k$ and $\{Y_k\}_k$, in $C^b(A)$ so that $\Omega^t_{C^b(\Lambda)}(X_k)$ and $\Omega^t_{C^b(\Lambda)}(Y_k)$ first become isomorphic for arbitrarily large values of $t$.
 We will then pass by wrapping to $C^3(\Lambda)$ and show this is still the case.
-This is done in Section \ref{sec:computation}.
 Before we do this, we more closely examine the computations of certain syzygies in the category $C^b(\Lambda)$.